 Pet Bereavement Counsellor Diploma – Centre of Excellence

-(ACA) Australian Counselling Association (Professional Member)
+(ACA) Australian Counselling Association (Professional Member, Level 4)